safl/joe/joe/docs/source/index.rst

 Quickstart
 ==========

-The following will install **cijoe**, produce a default configuration, and an example workflow, and execute the workflow using the configuration, and lastly produce a workflow-report:
+The following will install **cijoe**, produce an example configuration and workflow, and execute the workflow using the configuration.

 .. literalinclude:: 200_quickstart.cmd
    :language: bash

-**cijoe** is by default silent, as in, does not print out anything unless errors occur.
+**cijoe** is silent by default, as in, does not print out anything unless errors occur.
 Thus, to get an overview of what happened above, then produce a report by invoking: